-For a landlord, a well worded permitted use definition allows you to maintain effective control over the premises and the way it will be used.
+For a landlord, a well worded permitted use clause or definition allows you to maintain effective control over the premises and the way it will be used.

 You can make the permitted use as specific or as open as you wish.